Unconventional quantization of 2D plasmons in cavities formed by gate slots

 In a numerical experiment, we illuminate the slot above the 2DES with a normally incident electromagnetic wave [Fig.~\ref{structure} a] and study the electromagnetic absorption cross-section $A$ having the dimension of length.
 Simulations are performed in CST Microwave studio package.
-The structure is confined to a simulation box of finite length $W\gg L$, the box covered with perfectly matched layer.
-Solution of the scattering problem requires knowledge of the 2DES conductivity $\sigma$ only at the excitation frequency $\omega$, while the frequency dispersion of conductivity can be arbitrary.
 For simplicity, we use a frequency-independent 2DES conductivity $\eta(\omega) = {\rm const}$, although real conductivity functions are generally dispersive.

-The results of absorption cross-section simulation are shown in Fig. \ref{colormap_absorption} (a) as a function of frequency and slot length $L$.
+The results of absorption simulation are shown in Fig. \ref{colormap_absorption} (a) as a function of frequency and slot length $L$.
 The absorption peaks correspond to the excitation of cavity modes.
 Their frequency positions match very well the analytical theory [Eq. (\ref{eq-eigenmodes-freqs}), dashed black lines] if even $n$-values are used, $n=\{0,2,4...\}$.
 Odd-$n$ modes are dark, i.e. anti-symmetric with respect to electric field, and cannot be excited by a normally incident electromagnetic wave.
 Still, their excitation is possible at the inclined wave incidence (Appendix C).

 The linewidth extracted from the simulations is shown in Fig.~\ref{colormap_absorption}(b) by the solid lines.
 The analytical theory is depicted in the same figure by the dashed lines.
-For both decay channels, i.e. leakage into gated modes and intrinsic 2DES dissipation, the linewidth grows with mode frequency~\footnote{The contribution of intrinsic dissipation to linewidth $\omega''\sim (\eta'/\eta'')\omega'$ grows with frequency only for non-dispersive 2DES conductivity.
-For Drude model $\omega'' = 1/(2\tau_p)$ and is frequency-independent.}.
+For both decay channels, i.e. leakage into gated modes and intrinsic 2DES dissipation, the linewidth grows with mode frequency.
 Such behavior can be interpreted recalling relatively short wavelength of high-order modes; as a result, they can easily 'sneak' under the gate.